yzhuoning/DeepAUC_OGB_Challenge/README.md

 ## Results
 The results (1) improves the original baseline (DeepGCN) to **0.8159**, which is ~**3%** improvement.
 The result (2) achieves a higher SOTA performance **0.8352**, which is ~**1%** improvement over previous baselines.
 For each stage, we train model by 10 times using different random seeds, e.g., 0 to 9.

 Citation
 ---------
-If you find this work useful, please cite the following paper for our method:
+If you have any questions, please contact @ [Zhuoning Yuan](https://homepage.divms.uiowa.edu/~zhuoning/) [yzhuoning@gmail.com] or open an new issue in this repo.
+If you find this work useful, please cite the following paper for our method and library:
 ```
 @inproceedings{yuan2021robust,
 	title={Large-scale Robust Deep AUC Maximization: A New Surrogate Loss and Empirical Studies on Medical Image Classification},